lloydoftheflies/lloydoftheflies.github.io/content/thoughts/pennies-personal-art-projects.md

 ---
 This semester I'll be undertaking an Independent Study, or _ISR-G_, that I'm particularly excited about.
 What follows is the proposal I submitted:

-# Pennies, Pondering, and Personal Art Projects
+# Pennies and Personal Art Projects

 _4-Credit ISR-G Plan of Study/Assessment Plan_

-Robert Wechsler is currently an _Artist in Residence_ for Olin.
+Robert Wechsler is currently an _Artist in Residence_ at Olin.

-I've already some spent time working with him for the ReMaking Education conference, and I think I have a lot to learn from his perspective, experience, and work.
+I've already some spent time working with him for the Remaking Education conference, and I think I have a lot to learn from his perspective, experience, and work.
 This semester I'll be working with him on a long-running art project involving a penny robot, as well as have opportunities to develop my own projects and style with his advice and critique.

-Robert's work is generally sculptural, using a variety of mediums that at times intersect with the electromechanical.
+His work is generally sculptural, using a variety of mediums that at times intersect with the electromechanical.
 With a B.A. in Studio Art from UCSB, Robert has a formal training in the arts, as well as several years of experience.

 You can view more at his website: http://robertwechsler.com/.